-Globalization; Boom, Bust and Inequality
+Globalization; Boom, Bust, Inequality & National Security

 The claims to success are that it has lifted hundreds of millions out of extreme poverty.
 Unfortunately, it has also impoverished many, as well, and much of it in the West.
 And although the claimed millions have been lifted out of "extreme" poverty, there are still billions left poor, mostly bypassed by globalization.
 In the West, many who were middle class have moved lower either from loss of jobs, reduced wages or stagnant purchasing power.
 Multi-national companies, once an integral part of many communities, have left for the "greener" pastures afforded by out-sourcing and off-shoring, and personal and corporate tax havens.
 Some of those tax havens are located in the West; not all are in charming locations in Europe, Asia or the Caribbean.

-The Theory of Globalization
+The Theory of Economic Globalization

 GATT (General Agrement on Tariffs and Trade, 1948) and the succeeding WTO (World Trade Organization, 1995) provide the legal framework for international trade in goods, services and capital.
-By many accounts (mostly economists) it has been a success.
+By many accounts (mostly from economists) it has been a success.
 A few economists disagree; while it has been of a benefit to some, not so for many others, economists such as Joseph E. Stiglitz politely critique that globalization has been mismanaged.
-Stiglitz is a Nobel laureate in economics; he refers to himself as an economics theorist.
+Stiglitz is a Nobel prize laureate in economics; he refers to himself as an economics theorist.
 In his latest book Globalization and its Discontents Revisited he repeats his complaints made in his prior book of similar title and rails against the mechanics and outcomes of globalization.

 Surprisingly, the developed & advanced countries of the USA, Australia and Canada are dominant suppliers of commodities such as oil & gas, coal, mining, forestry and agricultural products through their comparative advantage of land, climate and productivity.